 Become wildlife carers

-It’s important to remember, as the parent, you will be the primary carer of the animals you take care of and it can be quite demanding on your time (and your sleep!).
+Depending on where you live, there may be programs available that allow you to care for wildlife in the home.
+It’s important to remember that, as the parent, you will be the primary carer of the animals you take in, and it can be quite demanding on your time (and your sleep!)

 Wildlife career information for teenagers